Mass varying dark matter and its cosmological signature: Conclusion

-As the expected departure of our model from the standard cases is more prominent at small scales, we compare our result against the SDSS Lyman-$\alpha$ data.
+As the expected departure of our model from the standard cases is more prominent at small scales, we constrain this model using the Lyman-$\alpha$ data.
 In the current work, we do not attempt to pinpoint the unique features of our model.
 The degeneracy between $M$ and $z_t$ might make this task difficult.
 For example, a small scale power suppression might be explainable either by WDM or \species{} of larger mass but later $z_t$.
 Further work is needed to find any qualitative differences between the two models and quantify them.
-In a future work, we plan to statistically analyse this model in more detail, and quantify its differences from the WDM model.
+In a future work, we plan to statistically analyse this model in more detail, and quantify its differences from a WDM model.

-\acknowledgments The work of A.D. was supported by the U.S. Department of Energy under contract number DE-AC02-76SF00515 and Grant Korea NRF-2019R1C1C1010050.
+\acknowledgments We thank Ethan Nadler for helpful comments on the manuscript.
+The work of A.D. was supported by the U.S. Department of Energy under contract number DE-AC02-76SF00515 and Grant Korea NRF-2019R1C1C1010050.
 A.D. gratefully acknowledges the hospitality at APCTP during the completion of this work.
 SD acknowledges SERB DST Government of India grant CRG/2019/006147 for supporting the project.